CityU-QingMi/DeepCRM/readme.md

 Code Snippet Repository

-  New datasets retrieved from open source Java projects.
+&nbsp;&nbsp;New datasets retrieved from open source Java projects.

 Source Code

-  Python programs that can be used to 1) count the number of rule violations for code snippets; 2) transform code snippets into integer matrices according to the specified granularity.
+&nbsp;&nbsp;Python programs that can be used to 1) count the number of rule violations for code snippets; 2) transform code snippets into integer matrices according to the specified granularity.